artofthesmart/hypertext/microsite content/pages/01.home/default.md

 *  [Read the FAQ](http://hypertext.artofthesmart.com/FAQ) or [visit the issues page in Github](https://github.com/artofthesmart/hypertext/issues) if you run into problems.
 *  [Contribute to Hypertext via Github](https://github.com/artofthesmart/hypertext) and help make the web faster!

-> **Special thanks** go out to [Ricardo](http://urbansquid.london), the theme champion in the Grav Discord server, [Andy Miller](https://twitter.com/rhuk) creator of Grav CMs, and my wife who's sick of hearing about this project by now.
+!!! **Special thanks** go out to [Ricardo](http://urbansquid.london), the theme champion in the Grav Discord server, [Andy Miller](https://twitter.com/rhuk) creator of Grav CMS, and my wife who's sick of hearing about this project by now.

 -------------------------------------------------------------------------------